4.4

 Wikipedia The Chinatown Gate

 Bangkok's Chinatown is one of the largest Chinatowns in the world.
 It was founded in 1782 when the city was established as the capital of the Rattanakosin Kingdom, and served as the home of the mainly Teochew immigrant Chinese population, who soon became the city's dominant ethnic group.
 Originally centred around Sampheng, the core of Chinatown now lies along Yaowarat Road, which serves as its main artery and sometimes lends its name to the entire area, which is often referred to as Yaowarat (Thai: เยาวราช).
-Chinatown's entire area roughly coincides with Samphanthawong District, and includes neighbourhoods such as Song Wat and Talat Noi along the Chao Phraya River, and Charoen Chai, Khlong Thom and Nakhon Khasem along Charoen Krung Road.
+Chinatown's entire area roughly coincides with Samphanthawong District, and includes neighbourhoods such as Song Wat and Talat Noi along the Chao Phraya River, and Charoen Chai, Khlong Thom and Woeng Nakhon Khasem along Charoen Krung Road.

 Originally a wilderness area outside the city walls, Chinatown grew to become Bangkok's commercial hub throughout the late 19th to early 20th centuries, but has since declined in prominence as commercial activity moved elsewhere following the city's expansion.
 It now serves as a hub of Chinese culture, with numerous shops selling traditional goods, and is especially known as a culinary destination.

-Source: WikipediaDiscover places nearby The Chinatown Gate
+Source: WikipediaDiscover Places Nearby The Chinatown Gate

 Wat Trai Mit Witthayaram Worawihan (1 Min)